Santa Barbara Wine Tasting Tour

 California's oldest working wharf, Stearns Wharf delivers dozens of activities that will appeal to all types of visitors.
 Enjoy everything from visiting marine life in an aquarium to taking a whale watching cruise to dining on fresh seafood.
-For more information, visit www.stearnswharf.org Also guests of the beautiful Ramada Santa Barbara receive a 20% off discount card to Moby Dick Restaurant
+For more information, visit www.stearnswharf.org Also guests of the beautiful Ramada by Wyndham Santa Barbara receive a 20% off discount card to Moby Dick Restaurant

 El Presidio de Santa Barbara State Historic Park